-- 10.1 No student will be given medicine which has not been prescribed by a doctor and covered by a parental consent sheet that has been signed and dated. - 10.2 The school will administer some over the counter medicines without a prescription only with signed consent from the parents and agreed by the school.
+- 10.1.
+No student will be given medicine which has not been prescribed by a doctor and covered by a parental consent sheet that has been signed and dated. - 10.2.
+The academy will administer some over the counter medicines without a prescription only with signed consent from the parents and agreed by the academy.
 These include antihistamines and paracetamol.
-No child under the age of 16 will be given aspirin unless this has been prescribed by a doctor. - 10.3 The prescribed medications must be in their original container as dispensed by the chemist and will only be given if the parent / carer has given written consent for this to happen.
-This consent should include: - 10.3.1 Name of medication. - 10.3.2 Size and frequency of dosage. - 10.3.3 Method of administration. - 10.3.4 Any other treatment required. - 10.3.5 Any side effects. - 10.4 In the case of doubt about the permission in 10.2 the medication should not given before advice from the parent or suitable medical practioner has been obtained. - 10.5 10.4 Before administering medication the member of staff should check - the child's identity - that there is written consent from a parent/carer - that the medication name and strength and dose instructions match the details on the consent form - that the name on the medication label is that of the child being given the medication - that the medication to be given is in date - that the child has not already been given the medication / the last time it was given.
+No child under the age of 16 will be given aspirin unless this has been prescribed by a doctor. - 10.3.
+The prescribed medications must be in their original container as dispensed by the chemist and will only be given if the parent / carer has given written consent for this to happen.
+This consent should include: - 10.3.1.
+Name of medication. - 10.3.2.
+Size and frequency of dosage. - 10.3.3.
+Method of administration. - 10.3.4.
+Any other treatment required. - 10.3.5.
+Any side effects. - 10.4.
+In the case of doubt about the permission in 10.1 and/or 10.2 the medication should not given before advice from the parent or suitable medical practioner has been obtained. - 10.5.
+Before administering medication the member of staff should check; - the child's identity - that there is written consent from a parent/carer - that the medication name and strength and dose instructions match the details on the consent form - that the name on the medication label is that of the child being given the medication - that the medication to be given is in date

-APPROVED BY ACADEMY ASSOCIATION: 21.11.18 EFFECTIVE FROM: 21.11.18 NEXT REVIEW: NOV 2019 APPROVED BY ACADEMY ASSOCIATION: 21.11.18 EFFECTIVE FROM: 21.11.18 NEXT REVIEW: Nov 2019 ---------------------------------------------------------------------------------------------------- ---------------------------------- ---------- ----------------- ---------- -------------- ----------
+Page 6 of 13

-- 10.6 Staff must check the last time the mediation was given and adhere to the manufactures instructions.
+- that the child has not already been given the medication / the last time it was given. - 10.6.
+Staff must check the last time the mediation was given and adhere to the manufactures instructions.
 Staff will complete a record of each time they give medication to a student.
-In such circumstances wherever possible, the dosage and administration will be witnessed by a second adult. - 10.7 Staff must supervise students who self medicate as indicated in their care plan and this must also be covered by parental consent. - 10.8 Only staff who have ad appropriate training will be able to administer medications

-10.9 Epipens:

-- 10.8.1 Students should carry their own epipen, which should be clearly labelled with their name, in case of lost during the school day. - 10.8.2 A separate in date epipen must be kept in Reception in case of emergency. - 10.8.3.
-The school will have their own supply of an epipen also for emergency.
-These can be administered in an emergency situation as long as the parents have completed the appropriate paperwork. - 10.8.4 Only the school emergency epipen can be used in the absence of a child's own epipen.
+In such circumstances wherever possible, the dosage and administration will be witnessed by a second adult. - 10.7.
+If students can take their medication themselves, staff will supervise this, bearing in mind the safety of other students.
+Written parental consent is necessary for this. - 10.8.
+Only staff who have had appropriate training will be able to administer medications - 10.9.
+Staff will complete a record of each time they give medication to a student.
+In such circumstances, wherever possible, the dosage and administration will be witnessed by a second adult. - 10.10.
+AAI (Adrenaline auto injector) e.g. an Epipen: - 10.10.1.
+Students should carry their own AAI, which should be clearly labelled with their name, in case of loss during the school day. - 10.10.2.
+A separate in date AAI must be kept in Reception in case of emergency. - 10.10.3.
+The academy will have their own supply of an AAI also for emergency.
+These can be administered in an emergency situation as long as the parents have completed the appropriate paperwork. - 10.10.4.
+Only the acsdemy emergency AAI can be used in the absence of a child's own AAI as stated in their are plan sign my parents/ carers or as guided by the 999 call. - 10.10.5.
+In the event of a possible severe allergic reaction in a student who does not meet these criteria, emergency services (99) should be contacted and advice sought from them as to whether to administration of the spare emergency AAI is appropriate. - 10.11.
+Inhalers: - 10.11.1.
+Students may carry their own inhalers, which should be clearly labelled with their name, in case of lost or misplacement during the day. - 10.11.2.
+A spare reliever inhaler (blue) should be kept in reception.

-10.10 Inhalers:

-- 10.10.1 Students may carry their own inhalers, which should be clearly labelled with their name, in case of lost or misplacement during the day. - 10.10.2 A spare reliever inhaler (blue) should be kept in reception.